ynaroditsky/OmniAssist/README.md

                     "conditionalValue": "N",
                     "base64Encoded": false,
                     "prefixPrompt": null,
-                    "prompt": "This a question from some poor and unimportant person, who still can afford used vehicle.
+                    "replacementValue": "This a question from some poor and unimportant person, who still can afford used vehicle.
 Find maximum information about available discounts and financing.
 Look the used car options.", "postfixPrompt":null,
                     "ragFlag":false
                 },